Rush Limbaugh here in the cutting edge of societal evolution.

 And in Trump's world, that's illegitimate.

-That wasn't supposed to happen, even though the particularly the last poll going into Iowa said Trump was going to win by four points.
+That wasn't supposed to happen, even though particularly the last poll going into Iowa said Trump was going to win by four points.

-This is a this is a matter of honor.
+This is a matter of honor.

-Now, just to reiterate, uh the first poll taken in New Hampshire, TV station poll, since the Iowa caucus has Trump up plus 24, which is pretty much consistent with where he was before Iowa.
+Now, just to reiterate, the first poll taken in New Hampshire, TV station poll, since the Iowa caucus has Trump up plus 24, which is pretty much consistent with where he was before Iowa.

-Uh it's being asked by people who work at networks that put out these polls.
+It's being asked by people who work at networks that put out these polls.

 Could that possibly be?